facorread/resetAllSlides/README.md

                 .Line.Weight = 3
               Case msoTable, msoPlaceholder
               Case Else
-                If (Not .Line.Visible) Then ' Only borders not previously marked as invisible .Line.Visible = msoFalse ' No border
+                If (.Line.Visible <> msoFalse) Then ' Only borders not previously marked as invisible .Line.Visible = msoFalse ' No border
                 End If
             End Select